 Manual operations carry a hidden tax most companies never fully measure.

 Research from Smartsheet (2024) found that over 40% of workers spend at least a quarter of their work week on manual, repetitive tasks — email, data collection, and data entry consuming the most time.
 That's roughly two hours of every workday spent feeding systems instead of using them.
 Across a team of fifty people, it can represent a meaningful share of payroll going toward inputs rather than outputs.
+The pattern hasn't eased since: a 2026 Paycom survey of 1,250 HR and finance leaders again named manual, repetitive work — basic data entry and reentry chief among them — as a top operational obstacle heading into the year (Paycom, 2026).

 The errors that come with that volume are compounding.
 Studies on data entry accuracy consistently show that manual processes produce error rates around 1% per field — meaning any record that passes through twenty manual fields has roughly a one-in-five chance of containing a mistake.
 In finance, compliance, and customer operations, that rate turns into real rework, real delays, and real liability.